 They provided me with the necessary support at any given time

 My experiences with POS Sector are more than good.
-The facilitation by people from POS Sector and patience for resolving all my uncertainties and beginner’s mistakes were above my expectations.
+POS Sector’s team for support and their patience for resolving all my uncertainties and beginner’s mistakes were above my expectations.

-At all times they offered me the necessary support and we arranged everything necessary for normal work of my cash register very easily and simply, so I can, without any problems, recommend this software and the support team to everyone who needs software that easy to use and which has excellent support.
+At all times they offered me the necessary support and we have succeed to arranged everything for normal work of my cash register very easily, so I can recommend this software and the support team to everyone who needs software that is easy to use and has excellent support.

 5 examples from experience how you may be losing your profit every day